achaldave/achaldave.github.io/_posts/2018-12-13-elementary.md

 Oh but there’s the photon; completely forgot to account for light.
 That’s four.
 We have a consensus - a bunch of four particles that make our universe.
 _Right?_

 Definitely heard of quarks.
 There’s an up quark and a down quark.
 And heard of neutrinos.
 Okay, these exist for sure.
-Right?
+Guess that's right.

 In a nutshell, scientists have discovered twelve particles which they choose to call fundamental at this point (circa 2018).
 The Higgs boson excluded.